Get,

 By Dr Prachi Garg +2 more

-How is Yoghurt is Made?
+How is Yoghurt Made?

 Made from bacterial fermentation of milk, it is this very process that provides it with beneficial properties.
 Probiotics like Lactobacillus bulgaricus and Streptococcus thermophilus are used to make yoghurt.
 They ferment milk and convert the lactose in milk to lactic acid.

-Lactic acid thus produced, coagulates the proteins present in milk, thereby giving it a thick texture and sour taste.
-Yoghurt thus obtained, can be enjoyed as it is or sweetened or flavoured with fruits as per choice.
+Lactic acid thus produced coagulates the proteins present in milk, thereby giving it a thick texture and sour taste.
+Yoghurt thus obtained can be enjoyed as it is, or sweetened or flavoured with fruits as per choice.
 You can add yoghurt to a variety of dishes or make smoothies out of it.

 Did you know?

-Is Yoghurt The Same As Curds?
+Is Yoghurt the Same as Curd?

 The difference between curd and yoghurt is subtle, both are dairy products made through somewhat similar methods.
-In yoghurt, bacteria are added to ferment the milk, producing lactic acid which gives yoghurt its texture and tangy taste.
-Curd on the other hand is made by adding acidic substances like lemon juice, vinegar or rennet to the milk which results in coagulation or curdling.
+In yoghurt, bacteria are added to ferment the milk, producing lactic acid, which gives yoghurt its texture and tangy taste.
+Curd, on the other hand, is made by adding acidic substances like lemon juice, vinegar or rennet to the milk, which results in coagulation or curdling.

 Yoghurt contains lactobacillus bacteria and some other bacteria, making it one of the top choices for naturally produced probiotics.
 Curds also contain some amount of bacteria, but not as much as yoghurt.